Consensys/doc.goquorum/docs/HowTo/ManageKeys/AccountPlugins.md

 `account` plugins can be used with GoQuorum or `clef` to provide additional account management.

-We recommended reading the [Pluggable Architecture overview](../../../../PluggableArchitecture/Overview) first to learn how to use plugins.
+We recommended reading the [Plugins overview](../../Concepts/Plugins/Plugins.md) first to learn how to use plugins.

 ## Using with GoQuorum & clef